raufmirzayee/raufmirzayee.github.io/_talks/2023-08-23-influencer.md

 I'm also especially interested in supporting women in analytics and data science and creating visibility for women in this field.

 What I can offer:
-- Promote your conference or event in advance via social media
+- Promote your event in advance via my social media channels
-- Attend your conference or event and post content during the event
+- Attend your event and create social media content for my channels or yours
+- Create UGC (user-generated content) for your social media channels
-- Do a live stream with one of your speakers
+- Do a live stream on my channel or yours with your speakers or event staff
 - Give a talk or participate in a panel on topics such as networking, personal branding, career pivots, and product analytics

 Contact me via runs.on.data@gmail.com to dicuss further.